puutaro/commandclick-repository/fannel/cmdYoutuberDir/cmdYoutuber.md

 #### Edit Site Usage
 - Recent visit youtube url show in "Save title"
 - Change item  order by drag and drop
-- Delete item  by doragging to another area(no item area).
+- Delete item  by dragging to another area(no item area).

 ## Cmd Variables